Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 The study also found that surgeries booked to overlap lasted a half-hour longer, on average, than those done in isolation.

-Dr. Robert Harbaugh, former president of the American Association of Neurological Surgeons and current chair of the department of neurosurgery at Penn State's Milton S. Hershey Medical Center, was not involved in the study, but says he was not surprised to see the findings show a "modest but real" risk posed to high-risk patients.
+Dr. Robert Harbaugh, former president of the American Association of Neurological Surgeons and current chair of the department of neurosurgery at Penn State's Milton S. Hershey Medical Center, was not involved in the study but says he was not surprised to see the findings show a "modest but real" risk posed to high-risk patients.

-"In my practice, if I know someone is a very high-risk patient, you're much less likely to (schedule) that patient for an overlapping surgery," says Harbaugh.
+"In my practice, if I know someone is a very high-risk patient, you're much less likely to [schedule] that patient for an overlapping surgery," says Harbaugh.
 Surgical patients who have multiple underlying conditions, such as diabetes or hypertension, he says, require his full attention.

-This study, he says, supports his sense that there is "a specific group of patients that probably has to be moderated more closely."
+This study, he says, supports his sense that there is "a specific group of patients that probably has to be monitored more closely."

 However, Harbaugh says, overlapping surgeries are crucial "to make the operating room run more efficiently."
 Surgeons are fully booked two or three months in advance in his department at Penn State, he says.
-Allowing four surgeries a day lets patients be treated that much sooner — as well as providing "the next generation of surgeons" much-needed training time.
+Allowing four surgeries a day lets patients be treated that much sooner — as well as providing "the next generation of surgeons" much needed training time.

 The leading surgeon is always scrubbed-in for the "dangerous part of the surgery," Harbaugh notes, and only leaves the patient with residents who are "competent to open or close a case."

-"If you're finishing an operation and you tell your resident, 'you can you go ahead and close the incision,' they're more than competent enough to do that," he says.
+"If you're finishing an operation and you tell your resident, 'You can go ahead and close the incision,' they're more than competent enough to do that," he says.
 "Then you leave, go to another room where a [surgical] fellow has started a case.
 That's an efficient use of time."
 Harbaugh estimates 15 percent of the surgeries done by doctors in his department overlap.

 Harbaugh also notes that his surgical department at Penn State requires surgeons to explain to patients when they sign the consent form that that they will be stepping out for parts of the surgery.
 But he doubts that policy of transparency is universal, he says.